About IKA/Culinary Olympics

 This time, 2,000 chefs and patissiers from more than 59 countries are facing off in the global culinary competition.
 In February 2020, the professionals will showcase their menus and the art of cooking in Stuttgart.
 Until then, they will work on further refining their recipes, optimising the menus and fine-tuning the appearance of the dishes.
 The focus is on creativity, careful product selection and, of course, the quality of the foods.

-The German chefs have set themselves a goal that deserves special recognition: In designing their menu, they want to ensure the sparse use of fat and sugar.
+The German chefs have set themselves a goal that deserves special recognition: In designing their menu, they want to ensure the sparse use of sugar and salt.
 Creating and enjoying delicious food that is also healthy – that is the right way forward!

 My ministry also advocates reducing the frequently excessive amounts of sugar, fat and salt in foods.
 Of course, the taste should not suffer!
 We concluded a general agreement with food industry associations and launched a “National Reduction and Innovation Strategy for Sugar, Fats and Salt”.
 The first step is to reduce the amount of sugar in soft drinks, breakfast cereals and children’s yoghurts and the amount of salt in bread.
 Together, we want to make the healthy choice an easy choice.